-Bharat Sanchar Nigam Limited (BSNL), the Indian public sector telecommunications company, has been unable to pay the Rs 850 crores in salaries to its 1.74 lakh employees for the month of June 2019 and has approached the government seeking immediate assistance.
+Bharat Sanchar Nigam Limited (BSNL), the Indian public sector undertaking in the field of telecommunication, has been unable to pay the Rs 850 crores in salaries to its 1.74 lakh employees for the month of June 2019 and has approached the government seeking immediate assistance.
 Under massive debt for many years, BSNL is not a stranger to such situations.
 Here are four things you should know about BSNL (for you have been paying for it all along):

 - Mounting debts and losses: Established in the year 2000, BSNL – once a Navratna PSU – has been in debt since 2010-11.
 Last time it made profits was in the year 2008-09, after which it has been consistently reporting losses, so much so that its total debt at the end of 2018-19 stands at Rs 14,000 crores.
 The telco is said to have accumulated operating losses to the tune of Rs 82,000 crores over the years.